 Editor’s note: Each blog post in this “Career Pathways in L&D” series shares a learning leader’s story and ends with his or her tips and advice for training professionals.

 A long, long time ago, I was a radio DJ, reading the news.
 I could read them live and wait for somebody to give me feedback, but that was not enough for me.
 I recorded in advance and then went home to listen to them myself, to critique myself and then ask for feedback from others.

-After six years of teaching teenagers (and enjoying it), I didn’t felt recognized whether I did a good or bad job.
+After six years of teaching teenagers (and enjoying it), I didn’t feel recognized, whether I did a good or a bad job.
 One day, I was reading a newspaper and looking into the publicity section (enjoying the different approaches to different products and how they were publicized), and one specific announcement caught my attention: “We are looking for a sales rep for the pharma industry at your location…”

 I didn’t know exactly what it was, although some doctors had told me that pharmaceutical sales was a good job.
 I thought it would be interesting, and I applied.

 I became a sales rep at the company one month later, and I stayed there for eight years.
 As the most successful sales rep in the company, I was invited to move from my home city to Lisbon, changing my entire life.
 I took the challenge and became a brand manager for the company’s antibiotics affiliate.
 After one year, a new challenge arose: I was invited to become a sales trainer for that business.
 I took the challenge again and traveled to the United States, staying there months at a time.
 I became certified in several different areas, including social styles, negotiation, selling skills and adult learning.

 Over almost four years, I became a successful trainer, implementing the company’s different training programs as well as developing some workshops to address specific topics.
 Being a sales and marketing partner, I demonstrated value to all of the involved departments and people.
 My company also became known for the type of development that it was providing its sales force.